Concession (politics): Philippines

+Senator Sergio Osmeña Jr. never conceded defeat to Ferdinand Marcos after the latter won reelection in the 1969 Philippine presidential election.

-Fernando Poe Jr. notably did not concede to Gloria Macapagal Arroyo after the 2004 Philippine presidential election.
-Poe subsequently put the result of the election under protest.
+Actor Fernando Poe Jr. did not concede to Gloria Macapagal Arroyo after the 2004 Philippine presidential election, and subsequently put the result of the election under protest.
 Poe later died in December 2004, still not conceding his defeat.

 In 2010, Joseph Estrada conceded to Benigno Aquino III after the latter became president-elect.
 Estrada, who was second place in the election, was the last candidate to concede, with all other of Aquino's opponents conceding prior to the certification of results a month after the actual election.

 In the 2016 election, Mar Roxas conceded to Rodrigo Duterte the day after the election.
 Roxas, who ultimately finished second, was the second candidate to concede, after Grace Poe (Fernando Poe Jr.'s daughter).

 United Kingdom

-After the 2015 United Kingdom general election, Labour Party leader, Ed Miliband telephoned the Conservative Party leader and Prime Minister, David Cameron to concede defeat and then announced his resignation.
+Following the 2015 general election, Labour Party leader, Ed Miliband telephoned the Conservative Party leader and Prime Minister, David Cameron to concede defeat and then announced his resignation.

+Following the 2024 General Election, the then Prime Minister, Rishi Sunak, conceded defeat to the Labour Party Leader, Keir Starmer, at the declaration at Sunak's seat of Richmond and Northallerton.
+In a speech following the declaration, Sunak stated that the Labour Party had won the election and that he had called Starmer to congratulate him.